Jury: Role

-The role of the jury is described as that of a finder of fact, while the judge is seen as having the sole responsibility of interpreting the appropriate law and instructing the jury accordingly.
+The role of the jury is often described as that of a finder of fact, while the judge is usually seen as having the sole responsibility of interpreting the appropriate law and instructing the jury accordingly.
 The jury determines the truth or falsity of factual allegations and renders a verdict on whether a criminal defendant is guilty, or a civil defendant is civilly liable.
 Sometimes a jury makes specific findings of fact in what is called a "special verdict".
 A verdict without specific findings of fact that includes only findings of guilt, or civil liability and an overall amount of civil damages, if awarded, is called a "general verdict".

 Juries are often justified because they leaven the law with community norms.
 A jury trial verdict in a case is binding only in that case, and is not a legally binding precedent in other cases.
 For example, it would be possible for one jury to find that particular conduct is negligent, and another jury to find that the conduct is not negligent, without either verdict being legally invalid, on precisely the same factual evidence.
 Of course, no two witnesses are exactly the same, and even the same witness will not express testimony in exactly the same way twice, so this would be difficult to prove.
 It is the role of the judge, not the jury, to determine what law applies to a particular set of facts.
 However, occasionally jurors find the law to be invalid or unfair, and on that basis acquit the defendant, regardless of the evidence presented that the defendant violated the law.
 This is commonly referred to as "jury nullification of law" or simply jury nullification.
 When there is no jury ("bench trial"), the judge makes rulings on both questions of law and of fact.
 In most continental European jurisdictions, judges have more power in a trial and the role and powers of a jury are often restricted.
 Actual jury law and trial procedures differ significantly between countries.

 The collective knowledge and deliberate nature of juries are also given as reasons in their favor:

 Detailed interviews with jurors after they rendered verdicts in trials involving complex expert testimony have demonstrated careful and critical analysis.
 The interviewed jurors clearly recognized that the experts were selected within an adversary process.
 They employed sensible techniques to evaluate the experts’ testimony, such as assessing the completeness and consistency of the testimony, comparing it with other evidence at the trial, and evaluating it against their own knowledge and life experience.
 Moreover, the research shows that in deliberations jurors combine their individual perspectives on the evidence and debate its relative merits before arriving at a verdict.